UW-GAC/topmed_workshop_2018/AnalysisCommonsWorksheet.md

 ```
 $ dx run tools/qqplot
-   note the plot label must not contain spaces

 ```
+_Note: the plot label must not contain spaces._

 ### Optional Exercise 7) Run conditional analysis
 Find the name of one associated variant in the single snp results and rerun the single variant analysis conditioning on that variant (e.g. 22:17105517).